 Major Market in Fallbrook, at Main and Fallbrook Streets, offers great quality and an excellent selection of foods, deli, what have you.
 Their fresh salsa is very good and they can make up party platters or even roast a turkey for you.

 Due to rising rents, we lost another bakery on Main Street last year.
 In the meantime, Albertson’s has a full bakery section and a Starbucks.
 And The Espresso Lounge on Main is offering great coffee and pastries too.
 A bit of a drive will take you to Bon Pastry in Carlsbad or Robin’s Nest or Vallee d’Brume in Temecula.
+For wedding cakes and special treats, we recommend Karen Krasne’s Extraordinary Deserts.
 And the San Luis Rey Restaurant and Bakery by the old Mission is surprisingly good and not too far.
 Succulent Cafe in Oceanside offers great coffee and is a living work of art.

 For bread lovers, a pilgramage to Prager Brothers is totally worth it.